• Skip to primary navigation

 • Cover the pot and bring the water to a simmer on medium-high heat.
 Reduce the heat to low and keep it simmering for 45-60 minutes, until the breads are set on the top and sides.
 The bread should pull away slightly from the sides of the can.
 The internal temperature of the bread should be 200˚F / 93˚C.

 • Remove the cans from the pot.
 Set them on a wire rack and cool the breads in the cans.
-Once they are room temperature, use a knife to loosen the bread from the sides of the can, then turn the can upside down and tap it lightly.
+Once they reach room temperature, use a knife to loosen the bread from the sides of the can, then turn the can upside down and tap it lightly.
 The bread should slide out.

 Notes